-LUNDIN GOLD INC.
+LUNDIN GOLD INC. Management Information Circular page 43

 In order to be transparent to its shareholders about the results of its diversity initiatives, Lundin Gold discloses the proportion of women on its board, among its executive officers and throughout its workforce over a five-year period.
 In doing so, it acknowledges that it has lost some ground in the proportion of women executives in recent years.